Neurotransmitters: Exciting and Inhibiting

 Increasing GABA with diet

 -GABA itself is not present in foods, but one of its key constituents — glutamic acid/glutamate — is available in a wide array of readily available foods.
 Glutamate-containing foods are plants and vegetables.
 Examples include: broccoli, spinach, lentils, walnuts, citrus, tomatoes, cheese, corn, and mushrooms.
-There are other foods in this category, such as wheat, wheat bran, soy, and cottonseed flour, and peanuts, but I do not recommend eating them.
-High glutamic acid containg foods are generally animal products. they include eggs, particularly the whites, many varieties of cheese, cod, gelatin, whitefish, and chicken, beef, and scallops.
+There are other foods in this category, such as wheat, wheat bran, soy, and cottonseed flour, and peanuts, but I do not recommend eating them (find out why in my book).
+High glutamic acid containg foods are generally animal products.
+They include eggs, particularly the whites, many varieties of cheese, cod, gelatin, whitefish, and chicken, beef, and scallops.

 –L-theanine also increases GABA activity.
 This amino acid is found in high doses in green tea.